Domfront en Poiraie: Geography

 The commune is made up of the following collection of villages and hamlets, Le Châtellier, Buais, La Guerdais, Rouellé, L'Hargrinière, La Pichellerie, La Croix Pavée, Saint-Front, Collière and Domfront.

 It is 6550 ha in size.
 The highest point in the commune is 187 m.

 The commune is within the Normandie-Maine Regional Natural Park.
 Domfront en Poiraie along with the communes of Perrou, Les Monts d'Andaine, Juvigny Val d'Andaine, Dompierre and Champsecret shares part of the Bassin de l'Andainette a Natura 2000 conservation site.
 The site measures 617 hectares and is home to creatures such as the Bullhead, Brook lamprey and white-clawed crayfish.

 Domfront en Poiraie also shares another Natura 2000 protected area, Landes du Tertre Bizet et Fosse Arthour, which it shares with two other communes Lonlay-l'Abbaye and Saint-Georges-de-Rouelley.

-The Andainette, The Varenne, The Egrenne and The Sonce are the four rivers, flowing through this commune.
+The Andainette, The Varenne, The Égrenne and The Sonce are the four rivers, flowing through this commune.

+Population

+Population data refer to the area corresponding with the commune as of January 2025.